python/mypy/mypyc/doc/getting_started.rst

    will break here, if your type annotation coverage is good enough.
 This can happen locally or as part of a Continuous Integration (CI) job.
-If you have good CI, compiling locally may be mostly unncessary.
+If you have good CI, compiling locally may be rarely needed.

-4. Always release or deploy a compiled version, optionally along with a fallback interpreted version for platforms that mypyc doesn't support yet.
+4. Release or deploy a compiled version.
+Optionally, include a fallback interpreted version for platforms that mypyc doesn't support.

-This way of using mypyc has minimal impact on your productivity and requires minimal adjustments to a regular Python workflow.
+This way of using mypyc has minimal impact on your productivity and requires only minor adjustments to a typical Python workflow.
 Most of development, testing and debugging happens in interpreted mode.
 Incremental mypy runs, especially when using mypy daemon, are very quick (often a few hundred milliseconds).